1973 Non-Aligned Standing Committee Conference

 1973 Non-Aligned Movement Standing Committee Conference took place on 13–15 May 1973 in Kabul, the capital city of Afghanistan.
-The country participated in the work of the movement since the 1st Summit of the Non-Aligned Movement in Belgrade in 1961.
-Afghanistan perceived Non-Alignment as a guaranty of peace in independence in the context in which the country shared a long border both with Soviet Union and CENTO member states.
+The country had participated in the work of the movement since the 1st Summit of the Non-Aligned Movement in Belgrade in 1961.
+Afghanistan perceived non-alignment as a guarantee of peace in independence in the context of the country sharing a long border with both the Soviet Union and CENTO member states.
 The 1973 meeting was opened by the Minister of Foreign Affairs of Afghanistan Mohammad Musa Shafiq.
-While serving as a host country, Afghanistan decided to nevertheless play marginal role in the event concerned how its more prominent role may be perceived by major powers.
-Delegation of Sri Lanka proposed Colombo as the host of the 5th Summit of the Non-Aligned Movement which was strongly supported by SFR Yugoslavia.
+Whilst serving as the host country, Afghanistan decided to play a marginal role in the meeting, concerned about how a more prominent role may be perceived by major powers.

+Sri Lanka proposed Colombo as the host of the 5th Summit of the Non-Aligned Movement, which was strongly supported by SFR Yugoslavia.
 Panama joined the NAM as an observer, while Bangladesh, despite reservations by Pakistan, joined as a full member state.
 Yugoslavia supported unofficial interest by Australia and North Korea to attend the next meeting with observer status.
-India, Guyana and SFR Yugoslavia played particularly active role in preparation of the working materials for the following summit in Algeria.
-Chile proposed inclusion of discussion on measures against global corporate threats and measures to protect sovereign control over natural resources.
-In July of the same year the host country was faced with 1973 Afghan coup d'état after which the new authorities stated their intention to maintain country's non-aligned position.
+India, Guyana and Yugoslavia played an active role in preparing the working materials for the following summit in Algeria.
+Chile proposed discussion on measures against global corporate threats and measures to protect sovereign control over natural resources.
+In July 1973, Afghanistan was faced with a coup d'état, after which the new authorities stated their intention to maintain country's non-aligned position.